 View more information about acceptable tax documentation online.

 For FAFSA and Verification, "parent" refers to a biological or adoptive parent.
 Grandparents, foster parents, legal guardians, older siblings and aunts or uncles are not considered your parents unless they have legally adopted you.
-In case of divorce or separation, give information about the parent you lived with most in the last 12 months.
-If you did not live with one parent more than the other, give information about the parent who provided you the most financial support during the last 12 months or during the most recent year you received support.
+In case of divorce or separation, give information about the parent you lived with most in the 12 months prior to filing FAFSA.
+If you did not live with one parent more than the other, give information about the parent who provided you the most financial support during the 12 months prior to filing FAFSA or during the most recent year you received support.
 If your divorced or widowed parent has remarried, also provide information about your stepparent.
 Visit the U.S. Department of Education Federal Student Aid website for more information about who counts as your parent when you file your FAFSA.

 To expedite your financial aid application, you should respond IMMEDIATELY.
 If all required documentation has not been received by our office at least two weeks before the end of the semester, certain financial assistance will be canceled.
 Please note that returning only a part of the required documents will not prevent your aid from being canceled if the due date passes.
 Only some types of financial assistance can be reinstated after the semester ends.
 Processing times vary, but during peak times of the year such as July and August processing may take up to eight weeks or more.